KJW003 - 225013

 Made from recycled copper and steel wire, these earrings are inspired by a common mode...

-This handmade novelty pair of dancing girl earrings features a playful world design made from...
+This handmade novelty dancing girl pin features a playful melon slice design made from recycled...